anupamdutta/anupamdutta.github.io/_posts/2026-05-07-dealer-hedging-gamma-compression.md

 Structurally different.

 ---

 ## Liquidity is not continuous

-Most pricing models assume smooth liquidity.

-Real markets do not behave that way.

-Strikes are discrete.

-Dealer inventories cluster unevenly.

-Hedging happens in intervals.

-Liquidity becomes fragmented across the chain.

-And under short gamma conditions, every move in spot forces additional hedge adjustment.

-Those hedge adjustments then feed back into premiums themselves.

-That reflexive loop is what creates violent premium expansion near certain strikes.
+Most pricing models assume liquidity behaves smoothly across the option chain.
+In reality, it rarely does, especially near heavily traded ATM strikes where dealer positioning becomes concentrated.

+Strikes are discrete, inventory is unevenly distributed, and hedging activity does not occur continuously.
+Dealers adjust exposure incrementally as spot moves through regions with high gamma sensitivity.
+Under short gamma conditions, this creates a reflexive structure where each directional move forces additional hedge flow into the market.

+As spot approaches concentrated strikes, those hedge adjustments begin influencing premium behavior directly.
+Option prices stop responding purely to directional movement and start reacting to dealer inventory pressure, strike positioning, and liquidity concentration across neighboring contracts.

+This is why premiums can expand aggressively even when spot movement itself appears relatively controlled.
+The movement is no longer being driven only by price discovery.
+It is increasingly being driven by hedging pressure feeding back into the chain itself.

 ---